 - The police claim to have seen you selling drugs.

 - The police found physical but "circumstantial evidence (e.g. bags, lots of cash in small bills, multiple cell phones, a scale etc.)

 You could be charged with a drug crime if police believe you were:

 - Manufacturing, selling, or in possession of a controlled substance

 - Adulterating or misbranding a known legal substance

 Penalties are worse for subsequent offenders.
 In order to avoid a conviction, it is crucial that you have an effective defense strategy to clear your name.

 Dauphin County, like many counties in Pennsylvania, has a program that is intended to help rehabilitate drug offenders and prevent recidivism called Drug Court.
 If beating the case in court sounds like a big challenge, this may be your best route.

 Drug Court can help you avoid serving any jail time, but it involves going through treatment programs, probation and regular drug testing.
-Upon completion you will be eligible to have your case dismissed so it will no longer affect your record, but failure to follow through can result in an automatic guilty plea.

 Getting into a Drug court on your own or with just a public defender can be a challenging and complicated task, so it is a good idea to get the help of someone who has years of experience.
 Contact us to see if getting into a Drug Court program may be right for you and we will help show you exactly what your options are and how we can take whatever route is best together.